-What is the Objective of this Too!?
-What Type of Customer Assistance Program is Modeled in this Too!?

-This tool helps a water utility calculate a rough ball-park estimate of the annual cost of funding a new customer assistance program.
+What is the Objective of this Tool?
+What Type of Customer Assistance Program is Modeled in this Tool?
+This tool helps a water utility calculate a rough, ball-park estimate of the annual cost of funding a new customer assistance program.
 It assumes that only residential customers with annual household income below a certain threshold would be eligible to participate in the customer assistance program.
 The customer assistance program is set up to provide each participating customer up to a certain annual maximum amount of financial assistance (grants or reductions in bills) to pay the portions of their water and/or wastewater bills that they cannot afford to pay.
-The maximum assistance amount and the income threshold, which is based on current water/wastewater rates and a targeted percent of housephold income, are set by the tullity in this tool
+The maximum assistance amount and the income threshold, which is based on current water/wastewater rates and a targeted percent of household income, are story the utility in this tool.